EMMA-max-bit/PALMORIA-HR-ANALYSIS-DSA-CAPSTONE-PROJECT-/README.md

 ### 3.1 Gender Distribution
 ### 3.1.1 Overall Gender Distribution
 The overall gender distribution within the Palmoria Group reveals the proportion of male and female employees across the entire organization.
-This initial view provides a high-level understanding of the workforce composition.
+This initial view provides a high-level understanding of the workforce composition.[Download here](https://github.com/EMMA-max-bit/PALMORIA-HR-ANALYSIS-DSA-CAPSTONE-PROJECT-/blob/main/Gend%20distribution%20by%20region.gif)

 ### 3.1.2 Gender Distribution by Region
 Further breakdown of gender distribution by region highlights how male and female employees are represented in Abuja, Kaduna, and Lagos.
 This regional perspective is crucial for identifying localized imbalances.